-To support children affected by the Rohingya refugee crisis, Sesame is partnering with BRAC to bring early education grounded in the power of play to hundreds of thousands of children in and around the massive refugee settlement at Cox’s Bazar.
-Made possible by a $100 million grant from the LEGO Foundation, this work will uplift displaced children—as well as those in host communities—with tools, laughter, and engaging activities to help children build the skills they need to overcome adversity and thrive.
+To support children affected by the Rohingya refugee crisis, Sesame is partnering with BRAC to bring early education, grounded in the power of play, to hundreds of thousands of children in and around the massive refugee settlement at Cox’s Bazar.
+This work is made possible by a $100 million grant from the LEGO Foundation.

 Illnesses related to water, sanitation, and hygiene (WASH) are the world’s greatest threat to young children, but knowledge can be a powerful antidote.
 Our global campaign to bring meaningful sanitation and hygiene education to children is called WASH UP!
 Sesame character-filled storybooks, games, videos, and teacher training materials that make healthy habits easy to understand, practice, and adopt.

 Harnessing the power of media and beloved characters to deliver powerful impact in India and Bangladesh.

 To support marginalized communities in Rajasthan, Sesame Workshop India creates tailored audio content for children and caregivers that promotes interpersonal skills, identity and belonging, self-awareness, and more